happymimimix/DPRK_RedStarOS_3.5_Modded_ISO/Readme.md

 Download a prebuilt ISO of this mod here: https://github.com/happymimimix/DPRK_RedStarOS_3.5_Modded_ISO/releases

+# How to install:

+GitHub has a 2 GB file size limit for release artefacts.
+Unfortunately, the RedStar OS 3.5 modded ISO is way too big to fit within that limit.
+Split 7z archives were used to get around this limitation.

+You must to download **ALL** the \*.7z.??? files and place them in the same directory, then open any one of these files in your favorite archive software and click extract.

+Once you have obtained the ISO image, mount it in your favorite hypervisor software and power on the virtual machine.

+Complete the installation process as normal.

+Once you have reached the desktop, mount the same ISO image again and click the blue button in the confirmation dialog when prompted.

+**Note: there are no separate ISO images for post-installation.
+There is only ONE RedStarOS_3.5_Modded.iso file.
+All post-installation scripts are MERGED with the OS installer inside ONE SINGLE ISO image!**

 # How to build the ISO yourself
 Download the original ISO from here: https://archive.org/download/red-star-en/redstar_desktop3.0_sign.iso